On the Effectiveness of Sampled Softmax Loss for Item Recommendation: Introduction

 \item \textbf{Mining hard negative samples.} It can discover hard negative samples, which contribute more informative and larger gradients to the optimization and representation learning.

-\item \textbf{Maximizing the ranking metric.} Optimizing SSM loss is consistent with maximizing the Discounted Cumulative Gain (DCG) metric, which is more suitable for top-$K$ task. \end{itemize} Empirically, we use SSM loss to train a high-performing recommender, LightGCN \cite{He2020LightGCN}, on four benchmark datasets.
-Experimental results validate the superiority of SSM loss over the prevalent losses, in both normal and long-tail test scenarios.
+\item \textbf{Maximizing the ranking metric.} Optimizing SSM loss is consistent with maximizing the Discounted Cumulative Gain (DCG) metric, which is more suitable for the top-$K$ task. \end{itemize}

-We further investigate how SSM loss behaves when applied on different types of models, so as to uncover its \textbf{model-specific characteristics}.
-Without loss of generality, among collaborative filtering (CF) family, we select matrix factorization (MF) \cite{Koren2009Matrix}, SVD++ \cite{Koren2008Factorization}, and LightGCN to represent ID-, history-, and graph-based CF methods, respectively.
-Experiments show that the loss achieves significant performance improvements on SVD++ and LightGCN, but causes performance drop for MF.
-Scrutinizing these models, we find that MF has no mechanism to adapt the representation magnitude, as compared with SVD++ and LightGCN.
-Hence, we argue that SSM loss may be good at learning the \textbf{representation directions}, but falls short in adjusting the \textbf{representation magnitudes}.
-Moreover, we give theoretical supporting evidence about our argument.
-The history- and graph-based recommenders compensate for the weakness of SSM loss.
+We further conduct experiments to justify the superiority of SSM for item recommendation.
+Specifically, among collaborative filtering (CF) family, we select four classical models for studying: matrix factorization (MF) \cite{Koren2009Matrix} representing ID-based methods, SVD++ \cite{Koren2008Factorization} being the representation of history-based approaches, while NGCF~\cite{Wang2019Neural} and LightGCN~\cite{He2020LightGCN} on behalf of graph-based models, respectively.
+We have two observations: (1) In both normal and long-tail testing scenarios, history-based and graph-based models achieve leading performance, validating the usefulness of SSM; (2) To our surprise, when applying SSM on MF, we observe large performance degradation in most cases.
+Scrutinizing these models, we find that MF has no mechanism to adapt the representation magnitude, as compared with SVD++, NGCF, and LightGCN.
+Hence, we hypothesize that SSM may be good at learning the \textbf{representation directions}, but falls short in adjusting the \textbf{representation magnitudes}.
+Moreover, we give theoretical analyses of this hypothesis.
+In contrast, the history-based and graph-based models can compensate for the weakness of SSM.

-In a nutshell, our contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We present a comprehensive understanding of SSM loss and theoretically analyze its model-agnostic advantages: reducing popularity bias, mining hard negatives, and maximizing DCG metric.
+In a nutshell, our contributions are summarized as follows: \begin{itemize} \item We present a deep understanding of SSM and theoretically analyze its model-agnostic advantages: reducing popularity bias, mining hard negatives, and maximizing DCG metric.

-\item We point out the weakness of SSM loss in learning representation magnitudes, and show that history- and graph-based recommenders compensates for this weakness.
+\item We point out the weakness of SSM loss in learning representation magnitudes, and show that history- and graph- based recommenders compensate for this weakness.